Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

 ### Scrum Roles

 - Scrum Master:

   - Facilitates the scrum process
   - Ensure that the scrum process is followed
   - Helps the team to stay focused on their goals and on track
   - Removes obstacles that may be preventing the team from making progress
   - Ensure that the team is following the scrum values and principles

 - Product Owner:

   - Represents the interests of the stakeholders
   - Define the goals and priorities of the project
   - Create and maintain the product backlog
   - Communicates the vision and goals of the project to the team
   - Ensures that the team is working on the most important tasks

 - Development Team:

   - Delivers working software at the end of each sprint
   - Self-organizing and self-managing
   - Made up of cross-functional members with the skills and expertise needed to complete the work
   - Responsible for completing all of the tasks required to deliver a working product

   ### Scrum Ceremonies

 - Sprint Planning:
   - What will we do
 - Daily Scrum:
   - What are we doing
 - Sprint Review:
   - What did we do
 - Sprint Retrospective:
   - How can we improve, how did we do

 ### Scrum Artifacts

 - Product Backlog
   - Product Goal - the target the team aims to achieve
 - Sprint Backlog
   - Sprint Goal - the target for the sprint
 - Increments
   - Definition of Done - the description of waht it takes for an increment to be consdidered "done"

 ![alt text](imgs/overview_scrum.png)

+## Product & Planning

+### Product Ownership

+“Defining, prioritizing, and communicating the features and capabilities of a product to ensure that it meets the needs and expectations of customers and stakeholders.”

+Critical in agile development methodologies because it helps to ensure that the product is delivered on time, to a high quality, and with maximum value to the customer.

+### Role of a Product Owner

+The product owner is responsible for representing the interests of the customer and setting the strategic direction for the product.
+This includes :

+- defining the product vision, roadmap, and release plan,
+- prioritizing the product backlog to ensure that the most valuable features are delivered first.

+### Responsibilities of a Product Owner

+- Define and communicate the product vision
+- Prioritize and manage the product backlog
+- Collaborate with cross-functional teams
+- Communicate progress and updates to stakeholders

+### Product Owner vs Project Manager

+- Product owners are responsible for defining the product vision and strategy, and for prioritizing and managing the product backlog.
+- Project managers are responsible for planning and executing projects, and for managing resources and budgets to ensure that projects are completed on time and within scope.
+- Both product owners and project managers need strong leadership, communication, and problem-solving skills, but they have different areas of focus and responsibility.

+## Product vision & Strategy

+### Defining the Product Vision

+“A product vision provides a long-term direction for the product and helps to align stakeholders and cross-functional teams around a common goal.”

+- Steps for defining the product vision:
+- Identify the target market and customer needs
+- Determine the value proposition
+- Define the product vision statement

+### Product Roadmap

+A product roadmap is a high-level overview of the features and capabilities that will be included in the product over time.
+It helps to align stakeholders and cross-functional teams around a common vision and provides a clear direction for development.

+Steps for developing a product roadmap:

+- Define the long-term goals and objectives for the product: What do you want to achieve with the product, and how will it benefit the customer and the business?
+- Break down the goals into smaller, more manageable chunks: Divide the long-term goals into smaller, more achievable objectives that can be accomplished over shorter time periods.
+- Prioritize the objectives: Determine which objectives are most important and should be tackled first, and which can wait for future releases.

+### Priorisation

+Prioritization is critical in product development because it helps to ensure that the most valuable features are delivered first and that resources are used efficiently.
+Techniques for prioritizing the product backlog:

+- Value vs. effort matrix: Plot each feature on a matrix based on its value to the customer and the effort required to implement it.
+This can help to prioritize features based on their potential impact and feasibility.
+- Kano analysis: This technique involves grouping features into categories based on how they affect customer satisfaction.
+High-impact features (such as "delighters") should be prioritized over lower-impact features (such as "must-haves").
+- MoSCoW method: This method involves prioritizing features as "must-haves," "should-haves," "could-haves," or "won't-haves" based on their importance and feasibility.

+## User Stories & Priorisation

+### What are User Stories?

+User stories are short, simple descriptions of a feature or capability from the perspective of the user.
+They are used in agile development methodologies to capture the requirements for a product and to help guide development efforts.

+Usual format : As a [user], I want [feature or capability], so that [benefit].

+Acceptance criteria: A set of specific, measurable criteria that must be met in order for the user story to be considered complete.

+### Benefits of User Stories

+- User stories help to focus on the needs and goals of the user, rather than on technical details.
+- User stories facilitate collaboration and communication between product owners, developers, and other stakeholders.
+- User stories provide a flexible and adaptable way to capture and prioritize requirements.

+### Tips of writing User Stories

+- Make sure the user story is clear and concise.
+- Make sure the user story has a clear value proposition for the user.
+- Make sure the acceptance criteria are specific and measurable.
+- Use examples and scenarios to illustrate the user story.
+- Collaborate with cross-functional teams to ensure that the user story is feasible and can be implemented in the given time frame.

+### Definition of Done

+Set of specific criteria that must be met in order for a user story or product feature to be considered complete.

+List of key components that may be included in the definition of done:

+- Code has been reviewed and is of high quality.
+- Unit tests and automated tests have been created and run successfully.
+- User documentation has been created and reviewed.
+- Feature has been tested by the QA team and any issues have been resolved.
+- Feature has been reviewed by the product owner and stakeholders and has received approval for release.

+## Minimum Viable Product (MVP)

+- The MVP is a product with just enough features to satisfy early customers and provide valuable feedback for future development.
+- It is a way to test a product hypothesis with the least amount of effort and resources.
+- The MVP allows for rapid prototyping and iteration based on customer feedback.
+- The MVP helps to minimize risk by allowing the team to gather valuable data and insights before committing significant resources to a full product.
+- The MVP can help to focus development efforts on the most valuable and necessary features, rather than trying to build everything at once.

+### What to include

+- Identify the core value proposition
+- Prioritize based on customer needs
+- Consider feasibility
+- Balance risk and reward
+- Gather feedback